adsteen/lab_site_source/content/authors/troyalty/_index.md

   link: https://scholar.google.com/citations?user=cgJwfFwAAAAJ
 superuser: true
 user_groups:
-- Postdocs
+- Postdoc # This controls what heading the person appears under
 ---

 Taylor is interested in using data science approaches to better understand the distribution of microbial functions across phylogeny and space.
-After earning a Ph.D. in Geology from UT-Knoxville in three years, he moved to a position as a post-doc in the Steen Lab, where he is working on using neural networks for better understand genomes of uncultured microorganisms in thawing Arctic permafrost.
+After earning a Ph.D. in Geology from UT-Knoxville in three years, he moved to a position as a post-doc in the Steen Lab, where he is using data science tools to better understand the structure and function of microbial communities.